zhilangtaosha/chan-quectel-openwrt-generator/README.md

 Openwrt 22 - Asterisk 18
 Openwrt 23 - Asterisk 20 and so on

-Provide link to sdk, choose the correct Asterisk version and run the workflow action, in about 10 minutes the binary will be ready for download.
+Provide link to sdk, choose the correct Asterisk version and run the workflow action, in about 10 minutes the ipk will be ready for download.
+This can be installed or you can use 7zip to manually extract chan_quectel.so for lib replacement